whowell1/whowell1github.io/content/en/blog/Container_Securit_official.md

 **Read-Write Volume-Mounts**

 A volume mount is a way to provide persistent storage and share data between the host file system and a container.
 Volume mounts are used for data persistence, data sharing, and configuration.
 Containers are designed to be ephemeral, so the data disappears when you stop or remove the container.
-Developers usually need to use volume mounts on a container when creating applications requiring a database to store user info.
+Volume mounts are used in a variety of ways, one example of where a developer will use a volume mount is to create applications requiring a database to store user info.
+By default, containers that have a volume mount run as read-write which means that the container has permission to both read from and write to the mounted filesystem or directory.

-However, if a developer mounts a sensitive host directory on a container in read-and-write mode, an attacker can escape from the container and onto the host.
+So if a developer mounts a sensitive host directory on a container in read-and-write mode, an attacker can escape from the container and onto the host.
+This is not a full list but these are some sensitive directory that should not be mounted as a read-write volume on a container:

+- root
+- - mounting the root directory to a container will provide the container read-write access to the files belonging to the root user.
+This is like exposing all your sensitive information on the Internet.
+- proc
+- - mounting the proc directory to a container will provide the container read-write access to the processes running on the host.
+This is like publishing all your belonging on the Internet.
+- sys
+- - mounting the sys directory to a container will provide the container read-write access to the kernel information running on the host.
+This is like posting the dimensions of your house and internal plumbing, water heater setting on the Internet.

 **Analogy of a Volume-Mount**